For more information, including our Disaster Assistance Finder, see Bushfire customer care service.

 Most policies cover bushfires, but you should contact your insurance provider to check your level of cover as well as waiting periods and exclusions.

-- Legal Aid NSW offers free legal advice if you are affected by bushfires.
+- Free legal advice if you are affected by bushfires – Legal Aid NSW.

 Get financial support